iotblackbelt/node-red-contrib-azure-iot-device/DEPLOY.md

     npm install <Windows Directory>\node-red-contrib-azure-iot-device
     ```

     This creates a symbolic link to your node module project directory in ~/.node-red/node_modules so that Node-RED will discover the node when it starts.
 Any changes to the node’s file can be picked up by simply restarting Node-RED.
-On Windows, use npm 5.x or greater.<br/>
+On Windows, use npm 5.x or greater.

+1. Restart Node-RED.
+The Azure IoT Device node will be available in the Azure IoT nodes section.

 >Note : npm will automatically add an entry for your module in the package.json file located in your user directory.
 If you don't want it to do this, use the --no-save option to the npm install command.